-Three days after Memphis luminary Jim Dickinson died, his oldest son Luther opened the doors to the family-owned Zebra Ranch and recorded these gospel songs.
+Three days after Memphis luminary Jim Dickinson died, his oldest son Luther opened the doors to the family-owned Zebra Ranch and recorded these soulful songs.
 The Sons of Mudboy stands as homage to Jim Dickinson’s old band, Mudboy & the Neutrons.
 Musicians on this album include Sid Selvidge (guitar/vocals), Jimmy Crosthwait (washboard/vocals), Jimbo Mathus (guitar/mandolin/banjo), Steve Selvidge (guitar/vocal), Paul Taylor (bass) and Shannon McNally (vocals).

-“Shade of inspiration is the ever present glint in Jim D’s eye
+“Shade of inspiration is the ever-present glint in Jim D’s eye

 Hearing strange noises that others let pass by.